geekygiganerd/Find-Word/README.md

 ## Usage

-Fork this repository and write your own source code to solve this problem.
+Fork this repository to create a copy in your GitHub account and write your own source code to solve this problem.

-Visit [this link](https://github.com/its-triple-s/java-tutorial#usage) to learn how to fork this program to create a copy in your GitHub account and create a codespace to write your code.
+Visit [this link](https://github.com/its-triple-s/java-tutorial#usage) to learn how to fork this repository and create a codespace to write your code.

 ## How to solve?